Gynecological / IncontiLase Tightening

 - Patients with an IUD can still proceed with treatment

 - Cannot be a heavy smoker (decreased vascularity limits level of improvement)

 - No menstrual bleeding at time of treatment

 - Patients who are not overweight obtain the best results (BMI <33 is best, however we have also seen good results in patients with a BMI >33

 - No history of atypical or cancerous moles in the region to be treated

 - Post-menopausal women with vaginal atrophy symptoms that result in impaired blood flow should be assessed by physician to consider adjunctive topical estrogen therapy

-- Additional treatments may be required to obtain optimal results and will depend on the severity of your condition, your age, weight and response to treatment.
+For proper maintenance, we recommend a minimum of 2-3 treatments spaced 4-6 weeks apart for optimal results.
+Additional treatments may be required to obtain optimal results and will depend on the severity of your condition, your age, weight, and response to treatment.